fridgemagnet3/rpi-weatherstation/README.md

 `<unix timestamp> <temperature> <wind speed> <rainfall>`

 This is sent out as a UDP broadcast packet on port 52003.
 On my Raspberry Pi, an update is sent out aproximately once a second.
-The temperature and wind speed readings are taken directly from the sencors.
+The temperature and wind speed readings are taken directly from the sensors.
 The rainfall figure represents the total amount that has fallen in a 24 hour period (it is reset back to zero at midnight each day) and is the only state data that is held by the station.
-It's all written to a text file under /var/cache/rainfall.txt each time the gauge triggers.
+It's all written to a text file under _/var/cache/rainfall.txt_ each time the gauge triggers.
 In the event the script is interrupted, the file will be reloaded and used to populate the rainfall figure when it is next started.

 The script itself is written for Python 2.7, my Pi runs the (Raspberry Pi flavour) of Debian 8.
 Both of these are obviously quite old now so expect some work if you intend deploying it on a newer OS and/or version of Python.